EonAndahalf/ACIT4070/README.md

 Set up MySQL DB with -user: root and -password: pswrd

-Run all the commands in the mySQL_setup.sql.
+Run all the commands in the mySQL_setup.sql

 Then simply run (persistent) the .\app.py